Skip to main content

 Run consistency check

-If there are no errors (you may still see warnings), a report summary is displayed:
+If no errors are found (warnings may still appear), a summary report will be displayed:

 Consistency check report

-Once validated, deploy the model by clicking the page menu (three-dot icon in the top right) and selecting Deploy.
+Once validation is successful, deploy the model by clicking the page menu (three-dot icon in the top right) and selecting Deploy.

 Deploy model

-In the Deploy Semantic Model dialog, click Deploy to finalize.
+In the Deploy Semantic Model dialog, click Deploy to finalize the process.

 Deploy Semantic Model dialog